hermescenter/dontspyonus.eu/site/content/about/_index.md

 <br />

-## ✨ [Open Data Faces](/list) competition n.1: Pull our data and enrich them with additional layer of face analysis.
+## ✨ [Open Data Faces](/list) **Pull our data and enrich them with additional layer of face analysis**.
 For example: compare them to a list of MugShots, or run some crazy AI system that attributes characteristic.
-We know it shouldn't work that way, but once it get legitimate, it is only a marketing problem to make it belivable.
-Be creative! we need to highlist that once face bioemtry get in the market, some stupid usage would happen. **We should anticipate it, to raise the alarm**.
+We know it shouldn't work that way, but once AI biometry would be legitimate, it is only a marketing problem to make it belivable. **Be creative!** we need to highlist that once face bioemtry get in the market, some stupid usage would happen. **We should anticipate it, to raise the alarm**.

 <br />

-## ✨ [FakeFaces](/fakeface) competition n.2: Produce a deepfake image, put a Member of the Paliament where they have never been.
-Once RBI become legitimate, also material online would be affected, hence remembering that modern AI can produce perfectly belivable fake images is the goal of this contest.
+## ✨ [FakeFaces](/fakeface) **Produce a deepfake image, put a Member of the Paliament where they have never been**.
+Once Face biometry would be legitimate, also **online material** could be affected, hence remembering that modern AI can produce perfectly belivable fake images is the goal of this contest.

 ---

-# Extra pages
+# Other pages

 <br />